Alberico Evani: Managerial career

-After his retirement, Evani returned A.C.
+After his retirement, Evani returned to A.C.
 Milan, serving as youth team coach for the Allievi Nazionali (16- to 17-year-old players), being crowned as national champions in 2007, then starting undertaking coaching qualifications.
 In June 2009 he was announced as new head coach of Lega Pro Seconda Divisione club San Marino Calcio.
 He was removed from his coaching post in April 2010 despite being in second place with his team, citing internal problems within the team and difficult relationships with the board as the main reasons for his dismissal.

 In August 2010 Evani was appointed head coach of the Italy U18.

 On 6 August 2013, Evani was appointed the coach of Italy U20.

 On 6 February 2018, Evani was appointed the caretaker manager of Italy U21 for March friendlies against Norway and Serbia, while Luigi Di Biagio was appointed caretaker manager of the senior Italy national team until Di Biagio returned on 15 May.
 Later that month, senior side coach Roberto Mancini named Evani an assistant coach.
 In November 2020, after Mancini tested positive for COVID-19 amid its pandemic in Italy, Evani became the stand in manager for a friendly match against Estonia (4–0 win), and the final two 2020–21 UEFA Nations League A matches against Poland and Bosnia and Herzegovina.

+On 7 April 2025, Evani was hired as the new head coach of Serie B club Sampdoria, returning to the Blucerchiati with the goal to save the team from relegation, with Mancini's former coaching staff of Attilio Lombardo, Angelo Gregucci and Paolo Bertelli alongside him.
+He eventually achieved that result, after defeating Salernitana in a two-legged relegation playoff; however, despite that, he was not confirmed in charge of Sampdoria and departed by the end of the season, together with his staff.